Age discrimination in the United States: Notable case law

+Federal Express Corp. v.
+Holowecki, 552 U.S. 389 (2008), was a case decided by the Supreme Court of the United States on February 27, 2008.
+The ruling provided guidance on what would constitute an adequate filing under the Age Discrimination in Employment Act of 1967.
+The Court accepted the Equal Employment Opportunity Commission’s test for determining whether a filing constituted a charge as set forth in its amicus curiae brief as well as internal directives, and decided: “In addition to the information required by the regulations, i.e., an allegation and the name of the charged party, if a filing is to be deemed a charge it must be reasonably construed as a request for the agency to take remedial action to protect the employee’s rights or otherwise settle a dispute between the employer and the employee.”
+The Court then decided that the documents filed in this case met these requirements.

 In Gomez-Perez v.
 Potter (2008), the United States Supreme Court allowed federal workers who experience retaliation as a result of reporting age discrimination under the law to sue for damages.

+Kentucky Retirement Systems v.
+EEOC, 554 U.S. 135 (2008) is a United States Supreme Court case that ruled Kentucky's retirement system does not amount to age discrimination under the Age Discrimination in Employment Act of 1967 when granting pensions to disabled persons who had not yet reached the permitted retirement age of 55.

 The United States Supreme Court, in Meacham v.
 Knolls Atomic Power Lab, 554 U.S. 84 (2008), held that the employer, not the employee, bears the burden of proving that a layoff or other action that hurts older workers more than others was based not on age but on some other “reasonable factor.”

+14 Penn Plaza LLC v.
+Pyett, 556 U.S. 247 (2009), is a United States labor law case decided by the Supreme Court of the United States on the rights of unionized workers to sue their employer for age discrimination.
+In this 2009 decision, the Court decided that whenever a union contract "clearly and unmistakably" requires that all age discrimination claims under the Age Discrimination in Employment Act of 1967 be decided through arbitration, then employees subject to that contract cannot have those claims heard in court.

 In 2009, the United States Supreme Court issued its opinion on Gross v.
 FBL Financial Services, Inc..
 In a 5–4 opinion, the Court ruled that private-sector plaintiffs must prove that age was the "but for" cause of the adverse employment action they are suing over.
 That is, the plaintiff must prove that age discrimination was the determining reason for the adverse employment action (e.g. the action would not have been taken 'but for' the plaintiff's age).
 However, the Supreme Court's opinion did not explicitly mention public-sector workers.
 A later opinion, University of Texas Southwestern Medical Center v.
 Nassar (2013) applied the same 'but for' standard to retaliation claims.